piotr07da/EventForging/README.md

 - CosmosDb integration
 - EventStore integration
 - Opened for another databases
-- No inheritance hell!
+- No inheritance hell.
 There are no base classes, you don't have to inherit from anything.

 ## Using EventForging
 ### Application Layer